beancountersbookkeeping/portfolio/_portfolio/keleapi.md

 ## Solution

-To start a RubyGem shell was created and httpart was installed.
+To start a RubyGem a shell was created and httpart was installed.
 This allowed the Api to interface with HTTP requests.
-The first being, the Bloc sessions username and password to allow for sign in / out of the system.

 Using authorization tokens against the Bloc Api information was able to be read between the Kele Api and Bloc Api.
 This was tested using the irb (interactive ruby shell).

-Using the functions created in the Kele lib; not only read the information from Bloc, but enter information into the Bloc system.
+Using the functions created in the Kele lib, not only read the information from Bloc, but enter information into the Bloc system.
 This allowed for messages and checkpoint submissions to be saved in the Bloc school database.

 ## Results